kkilobyte/h1-shitty-2/README.md

 4. When it starts to enroll again, wait 1 second and press `esc + power + refresh` then `power` to turn it off
 5. Leave it off for ***at least*** 15 hours
 6. When you turn it on, it should look like [this](https://github.com/kuromuiroha/CRSH2TTY/raw/main/Docs/Media/v128nissa.mp4) or something similar.
 You're unenrolled!
-## Why is it called CRSH2TTY?
+## Why is it called H1 Shitty 2?
-Why not?
+Because the original exploit name can get me DMCA'd.
 ## Is this patchable?
 Probably
 ## New exploit group?